xkamphaus/STATEC_hackathon_2025/README.md

 ### ToDos

-- add activities / other excel based stuff from Nour and Zeno -> add instead of Option 3
+- add activities / other excel based stuff from Nour and Zeno -> add instead of Option 3 (done)

 - add something else to the index other than age / gender ratio (like distance to hospitals, forestation, ...)